 We’ve been told that Wile E. Coyote has had no involvement in the design of the coasters, which is borne out by their long-standing record of safety.
 But some of them do look like something out of a Loony Tunes script.
 Or perhaps a Dr. Seuss story.

 “The proud holder of 11 world records, Six Flags Magic Mountain features 15 pulse-pounding roller coasters and over 100 rides, games and attractions for the entire family.
 Magic Mountain's newest roller coaster is the fastest, tallest, and longest flying coaster on earth.”
-(By the way, it increased to 16 coasters/thrill rides when they finished Terminator Salvation The Ride in the spring of 2009.)
+(By the way, it has increased the number of coasters/thrill rides since this propaganda was published.)

 Before you reach the main gate you hear the screams and roar of multiple high-speed coasters on their appointed rounds.
 Travel writer Betsy Malloy writes that the place resonates with the true sounds of a classic amusement park.
 Stand near a popcorn or cotton candy stand with your eyes closed and you’re back in Coney Island next to the Cyclone Coaster of the 1930s.
 Well, except for the background music, which is pretty dominant by the way.